sealer22/coursera_GettingandCleaningDataProject/CodeBook.md

 ##1.
 Variable

-The following are the variables that are selected in tiny data.
-The set of variables that were chosen from these signals are:
+The following are the variables that are selected in tiny data:

-*mean: Mean value

-*std: Standard deviation

 "tBodyAcc-mean()-X","tBodyAcc-mean()-Y","tBodyAcc-mean()-Z","tBodyAcc-std()-X",